beaker-project/beaker/documentation/server-api/http.rst

 ``page_size=<int>``
     Return this many elements per page in the response.

+    If this query parameter is not present, the response includes all elements in the collection.
+However, in cases where this would produce a very large response body, Beaker enforces pagination by redirecting the request to include a suitable page size.
+Therefore it is recommended that clients always include this parameter.

 ``page=<int>``
     Return this page number within the collection.
 Pages are numbered from 1.